Ananyapam7/ananyapam7.github.io/_pages/repositories.md

 ## Websites designed

-These are some websites I designed and developed during my undergrad days at IISER-K. [Satvik](https://sahasatvik.github.io/) was the one to help me out with them, without him none of these projects would have been possible.
+These are some websites I developed during my undergrad days at IISER-K with the help of [Satvik](https://sahasatvik.github.io/).

 {% if site.data.repositories.websites_designed %}
 <div class="repositories d-flex flex-wrap flex-md-row flex-column justify-content-between align-items-center">